salesforcecli/plugin-login/messages/login.md

 # success

 Success!
-You're now logged in to %s.
+You are now logged in to %s